iamthegreatdestroyer/faceless-youtube/.documentation/04_phase_reports/PHASE_1_COMPLETION_REPORT.md

 ## EXECUTIVE SUMMARY

-Phase 1 of the Doppelganger Studio project has been successfully completed, addressing all 8 critical fixes identified in the comprehensive project audit.
+Phase 1 of the Faceless YouTube Automation Platform project has been successfully completed, addressing all 8 critical fixes identified in the comprehensive project audit.
 The implementation focused on eliminating production blockers through security enhancements, code fixes, testing infrastructure, and vulnerability assessments.

 **Key Achievements:**